-- 23. Skate Boards, Hover Boards, and Roller Skates: Skate boards, hover boards, and roller skates are not permitted to be used on campus. - 24.
+Skate Boards, Hover Boards, and Roller Skates: Skate boards, hover boards, and roller skates are not permitted to be used on campus outside College sanctioned events

 Theft: Students may not steal the property of another individual or of the College.
-Students who are caught stealing will be required to make restitution and may be eligible for civil or criminal prosecution as well as College discipline. - 25.
-Threats: Students may not engage in any behavior that constitutes a clear and present danger to the physical and/or emotion well-being of the student and/or other students, faculty and staff. - 26.
-Trespass: Students are trespassing if in an unauthorized area of the College campus or remain on the College campus after having been directed to leave by a College official. - 27.
-Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events (please reference Policy 306). - 28.
-Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so. - 29.
+Students who are caught stealing will be required to make restitution and may be eligible for civil or criminal prosecution as well as College discipline.

+Threats: Students may not engage in any behavior that constitutes a clear and present danger to the physical and/or emotion well-being of the student and/ or other students, faculty and staff.
+Catalog 2023-2024 Trespass: Students are trespassing if in an unauthorized area of the College campus or remain on the College campus after having been directed to leave by a College official.

+Vaping, E-cigarettes and Tobacco: Students may not use vaporizing devices, use e-cigarettes, or tobacco of any form, on campus or at any College-affiliated activity, sites, or events (please reference Tobacco Free Campus Policy 306).

+Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so.

 Use of Social Media: Students should obey their social media platforms terms' of use.
 Students may not make, or cause to be made, communications (including electronically or through social media) to another person in any manner likely to seriously annoy or cause alarm.
 Social media may not be used to breech privacy, discriminate or harass.
 Students may not make, transmit, or attempt to transmit audio or video of any person(s) on College property where there is an explicit expectation of privacy.
-Any posts or tweets deemed inappropriate on an A-B Tech social web site or blog will be deleted immediately and may result in having access to the site blocked permanently. - 30.
+Any posts or tweets deemed inappropriate on an A-B Tech social web site or blog will be deleted immediately and may result in having access to the site blocked permanently.

 Violations of Expected Classroom or Learning Environment Behaviors: May include, but not limited to, being disobedient, disrespectful, disruptive to the classroom or learning environment, or not abiding by professional conduct standards.